Squaring Up the Hips

 Place the underside of the tip of your tongue on the center of the roof of your

 mouth and press upward.
-Now exhale through your mouth while pressing on the roof of you mouth with the tongue.
+Now while keeping the tongue there, exhale through your mouth while pressing on the roof of your mouth with the tongue.

 Repeat several times.